Court Bond Guide

 Court Bond Types

-Appeal Bond - This allows you to appeal a decision in a court of law.
+Supersedeas Bond (appeal bond) - This allows you to appeal a decision in a court of law.

 Guardian Bond - Allows you to be the legal guardian of a minor or disabled individual.

-Probate Bond - This lets you operate as a fiduciary or executor of an estate of the deceased (also known as estate, executor or fiduciary bonds).
+Fiduciary Bond (probate bond) - This lets you operate as a fiduciary or executor of an estate of the deceased (also known as estate, executor or fiduciary bonds).

 What Does a Court Bond Cost?